bosley/slpx/README.md

 In `examples/` you will find runnable samples that you can run as a file into the main `slpx` binary, or you can pick and mix into the REPL editor to explore the environment.

+For more advanced examples and a very wide breadth of all commands used, see `tests/primitive/bootstrap.slpx` and examine its role in the `primitive` tests by reading the `tests/primitives/main.slpx` in relation tot he bootstrap file.

 # SLP - Parser & Data

 Parses test into lists of the following: